We offer you several ways to bid.

-The amount above the hammer price that is paid as part of the total purchase price.
-We charge 18% on in house bids and 21% on internet and phone bids
+The amount above the hammer price is paid as part of the total purchase price.
+We charge 18% on in-house bids and 21% on internet and phone bids

 Information about a lot offered for sale, such as the name of the artist or maker, a detailed description of the object, the year of its creation, its provenance (history of its ownership

-A written description of the condition of a work, prepared prior to an auction.
+A written description of the condition of work is prepared prior to an auction.